boozallen/sdp-libraries/github/README.rst

 ================================
 Pipeline Template Business Logic
 ================================

-The GitHub Enterprise library contributes some helper methods to help with pipeline template orchestration.
+The GitHub library contributes some helper methods to help with pipeline template orchestration.
 You can achieve fine grained control over what happens when in response to different GitHub events such as commits, pull requests, and merges.

 .. csv-table:: GitHub Flow Helper Methods
    :header: "Method", "Build Cause"

    "on_commit", "A direct commit to a branch" "on_pull_request", "A pull request was created or a developer pushed a commit to the source branch" "on_change", "A combination of ``on_commit`` and ``on_pull_request``" "on_merge", "A pull request was merged into the branch."

 These methods take named parameters ``to`` and ``from`` indicating direction of the github whose value is a regular expression to compare the branch names against.